-UPDATE: this course is now full.
-Another cycle will likely be run later in the year.
-To be notified of the next course offering, please fill out this google form.
+UPDATE: this course has finished.
+The next cycle of the course will likely run in the first quarter of 2013.
+To be notified of the next course offering, please notify the course facilitators.

 Who should take this course?

 Any educator in Australia who wants to learn about copyright, statutory licenses and open educational resources (OER).

 This course will equip Australian educators with the copyright knowledge to confidently use copyright material in the classroom.
 It will also introduce OER and teach you how to find and adapt free, useful resources for your classes.

 This course will not cover law outside of Australian copyright law, and it only gives an introduction to OER.
 But P2PU does offer other courses that cover beyond what this course does!

 - Copyright 4 Educators (US) - US copyright law for educators

 - Intro to Openness in Education - History and impact of openness in education

 - Creative Commons for K-12 Educators - Helping educators find free, open resources as well as how to teach your students digital world skills